 - Other income tested benefits and tax credits.

-The assets in your TFSA are transferable to your spouse upon your death without affecting your spouse’s existing TFSA or contribution allowance.
-The surviving spouse then has assets that are tax sheltered and those assets will be passed on to their estate or beneficiary, also without being taxed.
+TFSA assets can be transferred to your spouse upon death without affecting their TFSA or contribution allowance.
+The surviving spouse gets tax-sheltered assets, which can be passed on to their estate or beneficiary tax-free.

 Talk to your advisor to see if a TFSA can help you achieve your goals.